Rolias/env-create/README.md

-# dotenv-json
+# env-create

-Reads in a valid JSON file and creates environment variables for every top level object found in the resulting object.
-Inspired by [dotenv](https://github.com/motdotla/dotenv) which reads text files.
-Useful when you want to store JSON objects in an environment variable as strings.
+Reads in a valid JSON file and creates environment variables for every top level object found in the resulting object, **unless** an environment variable of that name already exists.
+It will not overwrite existing environment variables.
+It will only create environment variables for the top level objects.

 ## Basic use